cbroomhead/webscraping_wine_project/README.md

 -> There might be a bias in the data since there were a lot of California wines and most people who rated the wines were from within the US.

 Deep dive into California wines:
-Which CA wines have the highest ratings?
+- Which CA wines have the highest ratings?
-How does year affect the ratings of the wine?
+- How does year affect the ratings of the wine?
 Are there years to stay away from?
-How does price affect the ratings of the wine?
+- How does price affect the ratings of the wine?

 Predictive:
 Target vector could be rating, rating_count and price.

+Feature Engineering:
+red, white, or sparkling?
+import precipitation data to see if there is correlation with price or ratings